Secretly delicious and refreshing pudding

 FAQs

-Chia seed pudding ratio?
+What is the ideal chia seed pudding ratio?

-How long to soak?
+How long do chia seeds need to soak?

 What liquid can I mix with chia seeds?

-How long does chia pudding last?
+How long does chia pudding last in the fridge?

 Tap stars to rate!